siteleaf/siteleaf.com/_posts/2016-06-14-jekyll-from-scratch.markdown

 To dive deeper, check out our help site [learn.siteleaf.com](http://learn.siteleaf.com) and [Jekyll’s official documentation](http://jekyllrb.com/docs).

-Stay tuned next week for the second tutorial where we’ll show you how to sync your GitHub repo with Siteleaf.
+Check out our [next tutorial](/blog/connecting-github) where we’ll show you how to sync your GitHub repo with Siteleaf.